-Park “Los Pedragales” – located in a mountainous area, covers an area of about 30 hectares, and is located at an altitude of 250 metres above sea level, an ideal place for family holidays, hiking or horseback riding.
+Park “Los Pedragales” – located in a mountainous area, covers an area of about 30 hectares and is located at an altitude of 250 meters above sea level, an ideal place for family holidays, hiking, or horseback riding.

 How safe is Estepona?

 For 25 years the Costa del Sol has been considered one of the safest regions in Europe, and Estepona is a city with a record-low crime rate.

 Nevertheless, cases of petty theft are not uncommon.
 However, this is not a cause for panic and distrust of town security; you just need to consider the usual precautions.

 There are three types of police in Andalusia, but despite the different competencies, representatives of any of these law enforcement agencies are responsible for the safety of citizens and tourists.